MicrosoftDocs/powerapps-docs/articles/getting-started.md

 ## Generate an app from your data ##
 Now that you have some idea of what PowerApps can do and a bit of experience, you can [automatically generate an app](get-started-create-from-data.md) that's designed specifically for your data, whether it's in:

-- an Excel file (stored locally or in a cloud-storage account such as Dropbox, OneDrive, or Google Drive)
+- an Excel file in a cloud-storage account such as Dropbox, OneDrive, or Google Drive
 - a SharePoint list
 - Salesforce or Microsoft Dynamics CRM Online
 - a SQL Azure table